 And while spring brings about the promise of warmer weather, it is also the rainiest season of the year.
 Snowmelt, coupled with prevalent rainfall, can produce large amounts of runoff.
 The result is often severe spring flooding, a serious and expensive problem for homeowners.
 According to the FEMA National Flood Insurance program, flood damage is the number 1 natural disaster in America, having risen by more than 50 percent in the past decade.
 Flooded basements and homes amount to more than $3 billion annually in paid-out insurance claims, most of which arising from spring snowmelt and seasonal rainstorms.

 How much would it cost you now?
 Just one inch of water could cause $25,000 of damage to your home.

 Click “GET STARTED” on this interactive table from FloodSmart to help you understand your risk:

 Flood insurance will protect you and is more affordable than you probably think.
-Additionally, sewer backup coverage will pay for any loss or damage resulting from sump pump failure or malfunctioning.
+Additionally, sewer backup coverage, often covered in a homeowners policy, will pay for any loss or damage resulting from sump pump failure or malfunctioning.

 Have you considered adding coverage before the spring season begins?

 Click below for a free flood quote and premium estimate:

 Our top priority is protecting your assets and looking out for your interests.
 As an independent agency, we have the flexibility to choose from additional insurance programs that best fit your needs.
 For more information on flood insurance or sewer backup coverage, please contact us at 845-986-1177.